10 Unique Ilocos Food to Delight on in the Philippines

 It is often used to make sweet and sour sauces and is found in almost all Filipino kitchens.

-We enjoyed these delicious fritters as snacks and they are an easy bite while waiting for dinner.
+We enjoyed these delicious fritters as snacks, and they are easy to munch on while waiting for dinner.

-Poqui-Poqui one of the Best Ilocos Food Authentic Food Quest
+Poqui Best Ilocos Food by Authentic Food Quest

 Healthy serving of poqui-poqui, a vegetarian Ilocano food

-This simple Ilocano food will please any vegetarian.
-In a country, where pork is a daily staple, it is hard to find any dish that is not served with meat or fish.
-However, you will find eggs battered in Poqui-Poqui.
+This popular Ilocano dish will please any vegetarian.
+In a country where pork is a daily staple, it is hard to find any dish that is not served with meat or fish.
+However, you will find eggs battered in poqui-poqui.

-We enjoyed poqui-poqui and found it to be easy to eat with lighter ingredients than the other Ilocanos foods.
-It can be eaten as an appetizer, a main dish or a side dish.
+We enjoyed poqui-poqui and found it lighter than other Ilocanos foods.
+It can be eaten as an appetizer, a main dish, or a side dish.

 Road side stand selling Garlic in the Ilocos region